ihh/funkscene/README.md

 Note that you can chain `#GOSUB` clauses together:

 	#PAGE battle
+	#(
-	#SCENE You fight valiantly against the stronger opponent.
+	   You fight valiantly against the stronger opponent.
 	   #GOSUB death_blow
 	   #GOSUB in_limbo
 	   #GOTO heaven
-	#ENDSCENE
+	#)

-`#CONTINUE` is analogous to the RETURN of a traditional GOSUB, except the stack doubles up as a queue.
+`#CONTINUE` is analogous to the RETURN of a traditional GOSUB, but the keyword CONTINUE is more appropriate than RETURN because the stack doubles up as a queue.
 With `#QUEUE`, you can schedule scenes for the end of the game;
-with `#GOSUB` or `#STACK`, you can schedule scenes for immediately after you finish a side-quest.
+with `#GOSUB` or `#STACK`, you can schedule scenes for immediately after you finish (RETURN from) a side-quest.
+Both forms represent a continuation of the story.

+As noted, this is a rudimentary scheduling system, designed to implement the idea of GOSUB in a simple way.
+However, the functional programming representation of low-level control-flow constructs (GOTO and GOSUB) is necessarily a bit tortured.
+(Since every scene is a function, one can think of every scene as a sort of `GOSUB narrator` anyway.)

+The ability to nest and sequence side-quests is a neat trick, but even neater ones are conceivable.
-It is quite easy to implement your own scene scheduler; for example, to choreograph an escalating tension, like the Drama Manager which "sequences beats" (i.e. schedules short vignettes) in Mateas and Stern's "Facade".
+It is quite easy to implement your own scene scheduler; for example, to choreograph a steadily escalating tension, like the Drama Manager which "sequences beats" (i.e. schedules appropriately-paced vignettes) in Mateas and Stern's "Facade".

 Implicit continuation